Hydraulic Fracturing Process

 High-volume slick-water hydraulic fracturing, together with the increasing cost of energy, allows for the economical recovery of natural gas from unconventional resources, which have a much lower permeability and flow capacity than conventional resources.
 The Energy Information Administration estimates that because of hydraulic fracturing, the U.S possesses natural gas resources sufficient to supply the U.S. for approximately 110 years and that shale gas will constitute 45% of the total U.S. natural gas supply in 2035.
 In addition, due to fracing, an estimated 7 billion barrels of oil are now thought to be recoverable.

 Domestic natural gas production is encouraged to reduce dependency on foreign oil and is often seen as a “bridge fuel" to a more renewable energy-based economy because natural gas emits less carbon dioxide per unit of energy than other fossil fuels.
 Natural gas also requires less processing than petroleum.
-While a recent study found that the greenhouse gas footprint of natural gas is higher than that of conventional oil and gas and coal, due to fugitive methane emissions, a Department of Energy study found that, when compared to coal, the natural gas lifecycle results in one-half the equivalent carbon dioxide emissions.
+There are various studies underway to investigate the greenhouse gas footprint of natural gas.
+A Department of Energy study found that, when compared to coal, the natural gas lifecycle results in one-half the equivalent carbon dioxide emissions.

 Photo courtesy of FuelFix.com